 - Her husband is ensnared by the enemy, like we all are at one time or another, and that he needs Jesus to set him free.

-A Harvest of Righteousness Awaits Those Who Walk in Obedience to the Lord
+A Harvest of Righteousness Awaits a Godly Wife Who Walks in Obedience to the Lord

 Ultimately the goal has to be, “Whatever will bring You the most glory, Lord – do that in my life!”

-If you have a very difficult marriage and you need spiritual healing in Christ so you have His wisdom and power to know how to handle your husband’s issues, check out Nina Roesner’s Becoming a Woman of Strength and Dignity eCourse!
+If you have a very difficult marriage and you need spiritual healing in Christ, check out Nina Roesner’s Becoming a Woman of Strength and Dignity eCourse!

 What Should Be the Response of a Christian to a Spouse’s Affair? – www.gotquestions.org